 - A New York Times interview with showrunner Damon Lindelof explored the long-term effects of fan reaction.
 "Initially, for Lindelof, this kind of fame was very attractive — he interacted eagerly with the fan base of 'Lost,' stoking their expectations and ruminations about the show’s labyrinthine plot...'The longer you tell a story, the larger the stakes have to be,' he says.
 'It’s no longer satisfying to say: Are these people who crashed in this plane going to make it out O.K.?
 Are they going to fall in love?
 Are they going to live?
 Are they going to die?
 It’s like no, are they going to save the world?'
 In the end, they did save the world, but the way they did it left some faithful viewers unhappy.
 Cuse has made his peace with this; Lindelof still hasn’t."

-What have you seen done with fanworks?
-Write about it on Fanlore!
+What aspects of fandom do you want to shine a light on?
+Write about them on Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.